Welcome to the FSR Online Courses

 This specialised training offers insights into some of the latest regulatory trends and practices for investment in energy infrastructure across jurisdictions.
 Knowledge sharing and networking play a key role in the design of this course.

-A 6-week online course with readings, videos and interactive online activities.
+A 7-week online course with readings, videos and interactive online activities.
 Each week will have a comprehensive class with live interaction between the participants and the FSR Instructors.

-A 12-week online course on the Regulation of Gas Markets - Fundamentals level.
+A 12-week online course on the Fundamentals of Gas Markets Regulation.
 Topics: Economics of the Gas Market, Regulation Fundamentals and Gas Market design: the Policy Debate.

 3 April – 12 May 2017